-Beginning The LEA does not have procedures in place for the annual assessment of English learners.
-Developing The LEA has procedures in place, but may not include all English learners in the annual assessment or test all of the domains (reading, writing, listening, or speaking) in ACCESS for ELLs or alternative ACCESS for ELLs.
+Beginning The LEA does not test all English learners and/or have procedures in place for the annual assessment of English learners. (i.e., test administration and security, appropriate training for testing, monitoring of test administration, and communicating results to parents of ELs).
+Developing The LEA has procedures in place, but may not include all English learners in the annual assessment, provide appropriate accommodations to ELs with disabilities, or test all domains (reading, writing, listening, or speaking) in ACCESS for ELLs or alternative ACCESS for ELLs.
 Accomplished The LEA has procedures in place for the annual assessment of all English learners and ensures all domains of the test (reading, writing, listening, or speaking) in ACCESS for ELLs or alternative ACCESS for ELLs are given.

-Exemplar The LEA meets the criteria in the "Accomplished" category and covers the whole scope and sequence for conducting standardized assessments (i.e., test preparation, meaningful communication with families in a language they can understand concerning the administration of the test, etc.).entire process.
+The LEA meets the criteria in the "Accomplished" category and covers the whole scope and sequence for conducting standardized assessments (i.e., test preparation, meaningful communication with families in a language they can understand concerning the administration of the test, etc.) entire process.